emrea-works/snipppool/README.md

 # sniPPPool

-Collection of most used snippets mostly in bash
+Repetitive snippets list mostly in bash.

 ## To Do